How the Guardian Right System Works

 System Structure

 The Guardian Right Terms Agreement defines roles and responsibilities, initial and future valuations, and duties to prevent overlap or ambiguity.
 Guardians maintain the property, while landholders handle land rates, taxes, and government charges.
-APG replaces rental arrangements with a depreciation schedule, positioning itself between ownership and tenancy for flexible, fixed options.
+These terms replace rental arrangements with a depreciation schedule, positioning itself between ownership and tenancy for flexible, fixed options.

 Guardians lives stay separated from the life of the landholder and they only come together when a call option can be exercised or passed in.
 This simplicity is the key to a more harmonious existence.